Molcas/OpenMolcas/doc/source/tutorials/tut_sp.rst

   The :program:`SCF` program works by default with closed-shell systems with an even number of electrons at the Restricted Hartee--Fock (RHF) level.
-If, instead there is a need to use the Unrestricted Hartree Fock (UHF) method, this can be schieved by invoking the keyword :kword:`UHF`.
+If, instead there is a need to use the Unrestricted Hartree--Fock (UHF) method, this can be schieved by invoking the keyword :kword:`UHF`.
 This is possible for both even and odd electron systems.
   For instance, in a system with an odd number of electrons such as the :math:`\ce{CH3}` radical, with the following Cartesian coordinates